lbruder827/BlackboardDownloader/README.md

 -- To change it back, go to Chrome > Preferences.
 Click "Show Advanced Settings" at the bottom.
 Scroll down to 'Downloads' and ensure the location is /Users/username/Downloads

 ##How to use
-1. Enter in your username and password into the login_info.txt file like given, with your username on the first line and password on the second line.
-Then enter a number between 1 and 5.
-This should be set depending on the speed of your internet connection where a lower number like 1 should be used if you are using a fast inernet connection and 5 for a super slow connection.
-This is the number of seconds it waits between loading pages to start doing stuff.
-All of the settings will be erased as soon as it's used, so keep this in mind when you are attempting to login multiple times.
+1. Open the login_info.txt file.
+On the first line, erase "username" and put in your blackboard username.
+On the second line, erase "password" and enter in your password".
+On the third line, erase the "number 1-5" and put a number between 1 and 5.
+This determines how long it will wait before clicking stuff.
+If you have a slow internet connection, you want to choose a number closer to 5.
+If you have a fast internet connection, use a number like 1 or 2.
 2. Navigate to the folder that contains the 'Downloader.jar' file in Terminal/Console and type in java -jar Downloader.jar.
 Instructions for mac Search for terminal.
 Type in 'cd Downloads/BlackboardDownloader-master/'.
 After doing step number 1, type in 'java -jar BlackboardDownloader.jar'.
 Instructions for PC: not sure yet
 3. Don't interfere with the web browser or download any documents while the program is running.
 It will mess up the process.